Q: What can I expect of the school academically?

 A: We aim to maintain open, honest, direct, timely and respectful communication with you about your child and about information affecting the school community.

 There are two regularly scheduled parent/teacher (or in the case of AD students, parent/teacher/student) conferences each year and progress reports, which offer a written summary of a child’s progress up to that point in time.
 In the event of special concerns, your child’s teacher will contact you to discuss these concerns by phone, by email, or in person.
 In addition to conference reporting, classroom teachers may communicate with you via classroom letters/newsletters, email messages, or short reports as needed for individual children.

 Each MCMS teacher is a well-trained professional, and her evaluation of your child is confidential and based on direct observation.
 A teacher will always offer his current best understanding of your child’s progress, and his strengths and needs.

-Regarding ongoing school-wide communication, the school distributes an electronic Tuesday Bulletin weekly, as well as a Family Handbook, school calendar, and other occasional letters, emails and publications.
-We also strongly encourage you to attend the meetings/events we have scheduled throughout the year, which are carefully designed to provide more information to families.
+Regarding ongoing school-wide communication, the school distributes an electronic Tuesday Bulletin weekly, as well as a Community Handbook, school calendar, and other occasional letters, emails and publications.
+We also strongly encourage you to attend the meetings and Parent Information & Engagement (PIE) events we have scheduled throughout the year, which are carefully designed to provide more information to families.

 Q: What can I expect from the school environment?